Reliability-based Topology Optimization using Stochastic Gradients: Conclusions

 We illustrate the proposed approach using three numerical examples.
 The first example uses a benchmark problem for a two-bar truss from \cite{rozvany2011analytical}.
 This example shows that the proposed approach can achieve a reliable design with a fraction of the computational cost of the standard Monte Carlo method.
 In our second example, we optimize the topology of a beam in the presence of uncertainty in the load and material property.
 This example shows that a robust design without considering the reliability constraint may have a large probability of failure.
-On the other hand, the RBTO design adds more features to the design to reduce the chances of failure.
+The RBTO design adds more features to the design to reduce the chances of failure.
 The third example uses L-shaped beams in two and three dimensions subjected to uncertain load and material property.
-Here the reliability-based approach produces a design with thicker members but again with smaller failure probability compared to a robust design.
-In future studies, the proposed method will be used for reliability-based design of coupled multi-physics systems.
-Further, structural examples with time-variant reliability will be considered.
+Here the reliability-based approach produces a design with thicker members but again with smaller failure probability compared to a robust design. {In future studies, the proposed method will be compared to other RBTO approaches, e.g., based on FORM/SORM.} Further, reliability-based design of coupled multi-physics systems, structural examples with time-variant reliability, {i.e., the limit-state function either depends on time or random processes,} and many uncertain parameters will be considered.